RACE AGAINST CHILD ABUSE (VIRTUAL RACE ONLY) due to EXECUTIVE ORDERS regarding COVID-19

 - Post-race food and refreshments

-- Additional medal for Overall Male & Female Winners in each event
+- 1st, 2nd & 3rd place medals for Overall Male & Female Winners in each event

-- All registered children under the age of 13 will receive a participant ribbon regardless of which race they participate in
+- All registered children age 13 and under will receive a participant ribbon regardless of which race they participate in

 - Results will be posted on the Uberthon website throughout the event as participants are finishing.

 - See your individual results streaming instantly near the timers tent at the finish line.